-At any point during an inmate's incarceration, a staff member may request a review of the inmate's classification.
-The reason for the review, the review itself, and the outcome of the review shall be documented in the inmate's permanent file.
-Nothing in this section shall prohibit staff from immediately moving an inmate to another location in the facility based on exigent circumstances.
-Under such circumstances, the staff member moving the inmate must immediately document the action and notify the classification correctional officer.
+At any point during an incarcerated person's incarceration, a staff member may request a review of the incarcerated person's classification.
+The reason for the review, the review itself, and the outcome of the review shall be documented in the incarcerated person's permanent file.
+Nothing in this section shall prohibit staff from immediately moving an incarcerated person to another location in the facility based on exigent circumstances.
+Under such circumstances, the staff member moving the incarcerated person must immediately document the action and notify the classification correctional officer.